-- Ability to work with humility and empathy; bring together diverse co-creators; address power dynamics; and co-define challenges and ideate with community members (i.e. the public).
+- Ability to work with humility and empathy; bring together diverse co-creators; address power dynamics; and co-define challenges and ideate with stakeholders, community members, and the public.

-- Demonstrated experience leading stakeholders through change where you don’t have explicit authority
+- Demonstrated experience leading stakeholders through change where you may lack explicit authority.

-- Interested in building a culture within the Fellowship and taking a genuine interest in other Fellows’ work, including providing feedback and collaborating when appropriate
+- Interest in building a culture within the Fellowship and taking a genuine interest in other Fellows’ work, including providing feedback and collaborating when appropriate.

 Objective #2: You will conceive/recommend projects/strategies to advance the state of the art in the specialty area.

-- You will translate business problems into technology solutions that draw on current and emergent tools and technologies
+- You will translate business problems into technology strategies and solutions that draw on current and emergent tools and technologies.

 Objective #3: You will utilize an entrepreneurial mindset, technology acumen, and strong communication skills in order to drive projects from ideation to completion.

-- You have the ability to present sensitive recommendations to higher authority and to articulate positions/policy of vast technical complexity
+- You have the ability to present sensitive recommendations to higher authorities and to articulate positions/policy of vast technical complexity.

 The Presidential Innovation Fellows (PIF) program brings the principles, values, and practices of the innovation economy into government through the most effective agents of change we know: our people.
-PIF pairs talented, diverse individuals from the innovation community with forward-thinking civil servants to tackle many of our nation’s biggest challenges, and to achieve profound and lasting social impact.
-Serving as trusted advisors and experts alongside government leaders, these Fellows use approaches across data science, human-centered design, and lean startup methodology to achieve results for the American people in months, not years.
+PIF pairs talented, diverse technologists and strategists with forward-thinking civil servants to tackle our nation’s biggest challenges, and to achieve profound and lasting social impact that serves the public.
+Serving as trusted advisors and experts alongside government leaders, these Fellows leverage technology, design and strategy expertise to improve experiences for the American people now and into the future.

 The incumbent will use their demonstrated experience building and scaling initiatives to grow the effectiveness of the program.